cstatz/blazert/README.md

 ## License

-blazeRT is licensed under the new **BSD (3-clause) license**. blazeRT is based on and inspired by `nanort.h` which is licensed under MIT-License.
+blazeRT is licensed under the new **BSD (3-clause) license**. blazeRT is based on and inspired by `nanoRT.h` which is licensed under MIT-License.
 For comparability, nanoRTs `path_tracer` and madman91/bvhs `benchmark` have been adapted to blazeRT to generate a baseline for the tests and benchmarks.